metabase/metabase/docs/permissions/data-sandboxes.md

 Data sandboxes let you give granular permissions to rows and columns for different groups of people.

 Say you have an Accounts table with information about your customers.
-If you want to reuse one dashboard for different teams (say that Marketing should see customer emails, but everyone else should not), you can use a sandbox to customize the data that's shown to each person.
+If you want to reuse one dashboard for different teams (say that the Customer Success team should see account emails, but everyone else should not), you can use a sandbox to automatically filter that dashboard for each team.

 Or, if your customers want to log into your Metabase themselves for [self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics), you can use a sandbox to make sure each customer can only view the rows that match their customer ID.